See the latest information for the Doane community regarding COVID-19. Updated as of 5/24/2022.

 Throughout 2021 and now into 2022, we have monitored CDC guidelines, state and local infection rates, and vaccination rates, all of which have factored in making this decision.

 The experiences Doane is known for — our close relationships with students and faculty, our campus events, our athletic and performing arts programs — are far less likely to be interrupted due to quarantines if a majority of our campus populations are fully vaccinated.
-Because much of our Crete campus population lives in our residence halls or other communal living environments, this reduces the chance of outbreaks.

 The American College Health Association (ACHA) also supports institutions of higher education in requiring COVID vaccination.